This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Watering Your Rhaphidophora tetrasperma

 Your Rhaphidophora Tetrasperma potting mix ensures a well-drained environment that allows plenty of air and water retention.
-Because the roots are more delicate than some of the other ariods, you will want to ensure that this plant gets less water more often.
+Because the roots are more delicate than other aroids, you will want to ensure this plant gets less water more often.

-Your RT can withstand a bit of drought, but it will do better if it has a constantly moist (not wet) root bulb.
+Your RT can withstand a bit of drought but will do better if it has a constantly moist (not wet) root bulb.

 When growth slows (but doesn’t stop), reduce watering to meet the plant’s needs during the winter.
 Check the top inch of the surface for dryness before rewatering.
 I prefer collecting rainwater to water my aroids – it seems to help them do better.